patel-shivam/patel-shivam.github.io/index.md

 I love playing with numbers and working on probability puzzles.
 This interest manifests into a love for Statistics, Learning Theory and algorithm design.

 I consider myself fortunate to be working with Prof. Vivek Borkar for my Bachelors Thesis Project.
+My initial thesis work is under review at _IEEE SPCOM 2024_.

 I spent the last summer at the beautiful [USC](https://www.usc.edu) [Viterbi School of Engineering](https://viterbischool.usc.edu) working with [Prof. Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/) on fair ML.
 My research was supported by the [IUSSTF-Viterbi](https://iusstf.org/iusstf-viterbi-program) research grant by the Government of India.
 Our work "f-FERM: A Scalable Framework for Robust Fair Empirical Risk Minimization" will appear at The Twelfth International Conference on Learning Representations ([**ICLR 2024**](https://iclr.cc)).
 An initial version was presented at the 15th [**OPT-ML Workshop**](https://opt-ml.org), [**NeurIPS 2023**](https://neurips.cc).
 Please read more on [arXiv](https://arxiv.org/abs/2312.03259).